privacyint/website-guides/guide-steps/safari-settings.md

 privacy.

 # Body #

+> **Disclaimer**: With macOS Big Sur, Apple broadened its support for browser add-ons, which are now available at the
+> App Store.
+Although the ecosystem for privacy tools is still poor, we might update this guide in the future.

 To access the settings menu, open the Safari app and on the menubar click on **Safari > Preferences...** (Fig. 1).

 ![Fig. 1: Safari preferences](../images/Safari/preferences.jpg?raw=true)